amanarai17/Credit_default/README.md

 <ul>
   <li> Determining probability of user liability </li>
   <li> Creating an interactive UI that will take users input and return an output </li>
-  <li> To determine if a neural network vs logistic regression is the better model for classification </li>
+  <li> To determine if a random forest vs logistic regression is the better model for classification </li>
 </ul>

 <br>